Calendar of Events

-The Museum’s newly restored 4th floor Servants’ Quarters are “arguably the oldest intact site of Irish habitation in Manhattan,” according to Time Out New York.
+The tour concludes in the newly restored 4th-floor Servants’ Quarters, “arguably the oldest intact site of Irish habitation in Manhattan,” according to Time Out New York.
 You are invited to come climb the narrow staircase and see where the wealthy Tredwell family’s staff of four domestic servants lived and did some of their work.

-Tour is 50 minutes and begins promptly at 1 p.m.
+Tour is one hour and begins promptly at 12:30 p.m.